-Berman Hebrew Academy / Yeshivat Oryata / University of Maryland
+Ezra Troy, Berman Hebrew Academy / Orayta / University of Pennsylvania

 The Tikvah Overseas Students Seminars greatly supplemented my learning experience, allowing me to maintain my interests in cultural and political topics while still dedicating a year to studying Torah.
 The slew of prominent speakers—from rabbis to political analysts to professors—did not disappoint.
 In addition to relaying their knowledge on key topics facing our generation, they were able to stimulate memorable, foundational discussions among the program’s participants.
 The Shabbatonim truly brought the students from across the Yeshiva-Midrasha spectrum together, fleshing out the debates in a cordial and learning-conducive weekend.
 By the program’s conclusion, I had come away with a deeper understanding of the issues affecting our world, hungry to learn more about them.